 Harlequin acts as the Krewe’s spokesman and leader.
 He is the only Kindred who is widely known to be a member of the coterie, though most of the city’s older Kindred can name at least several other members.
-The Krewe also keeps about a dozen “enforcement ghouls” for muscle and keeping a lid on Kindred affairs during the day.
+The Krewe also keeps at least a dozen “enforcement ghouls” for muscle and keeping a lid on Kindred affairs during the day.
 These ghouls (all of whom have backgrounds in military or law enforcement) are among the best-trained and loyal in the city, and give the Krewe a real edge against other Kindred.

 The only time the Krewe acts openly is during Mardi Gras.
-They greet the massive influx of Kindred into the city, warning the newer and younger ones to keep their feeding discrete for the good of the city.
+They greet the massive influx of Kindred into the city, warning the newer and younger ones to keep their feeding discrete for the good of the Masquerade.
 Any threats are dealt with swiftly, and the Krewe makes it clear who was behind the retribution.
 Even so, all the Krewe wear masks when policing the Masquerade.
 This is partly done to protect the members’ identities, but also out of simple respect for tradition (members of the city’s oldest mortal krewes keep their identities strictly secret as well).

 The rest of the year, the Krewe works quietly and secretly.
 Through Obfuscated spies, media monitoring and simple detective work, they watch for threats to the Masquerade.
 Few things escape their notice.
 Once they spot a threat, they rarely fail to find its perpetrator.
 Initially, they will leave mysterious warnings for the vampire to cease their activities, such as notes in their havens, “hauntings” created with Obfuscate, or messages delivered by Dominated mortal allies of the target.
 If the vampire does not heed these warnings, the Krewe quietly eliminates them.
 Few fail to listen.